sup3rgiu/PoliWebex/README.md

 ## Saves WebEx videos uploaded by Politecnico di Milano.

 Features:
- - ~~PoliMi autologin~~ Manual login is required due to the introduction of SPID.
-In a feature release we will switch to OAuth2 authentication and the login will be required only once
+ - Interactive SPID login (but the username and password are saved)
- - Multithreading download through aria2c
+ - Download entire courses with the webeep url (https://webeep.polimi.it/course/view.php?id=XXX)

 ## PREREQS